jeremy-harris/jekyll-now/_posts/2019-05-23-Product Recommendation Project.md

 I used the apriori algorithm and tweaked the support and confidence until I was able to generate a sufficient number of occurrences (support) that had a pretty high likelihood of resulting in another purchase (confidence).

 *   I used a support of .005 (occurs .05% of the time) & confidence of 0.6 (60% or greater predicted result)
-*   This generated the following set of rules (or qualifiying instanses based on my support and confidence numbers):
+*   This generated a set of 28 rules (or qualifiying instanses based on my support and confidence numbers):
 ![Apriori Results](/images/apriori-results1.JPG)

 ### Inspected the Results Further
 Next, I inspected the results to see which rules were the most valuable.
-Things I was looking at were:
+I was looking at:
 *   What products were purchased the most?
 *   What products were purchased the least?
 *   How many times did an occurrence equate to the purchase of my most popular product?